Vagner (footballer, born 1989)

-Vagner Antônio Brandalise (born 3 June 1989), simply known as Vagner, is a Brazilian footballer who plays as a goalkeeper for Chapecoense.
+Vagner Antônio Brandalise (born 3 June 1989), simply known as Vagner, is a Brazilian footballer who plays as a goalkeeper for Náutico.

 Club career

 Born in Bom Sucesso do Sul, Paraná, Vagner graduated with Paulista's youth setup.
 He made his senior debut on 1 February, starting in a 4–1 home routing over Guaratinguetá for the Campeonato Paulista championship.

 After loans at Vila Nova and Criciúma, Vagner joined Ituano on 8 November 2012.
 He appeared regularly for the side, being a starter during the club's Paulistão winning campaign.

 On 17 April 2014 Vagner signed for Avaí.
 On 22 December, after appearing in 36 matches and being promoted to Série A, he renewed his link with the club.

 On 10 December 2015, after his side was immediately relegated back to the second tier, Vagner signed a four-year deal with Palmeiras.